Designing and Evaluating a Conversational Agent for Early Diagnosis of Alzheimer's Disease and Related Dementias: Conclusion

 “Could you clarify—how long have you been noticing these changes in your movement speed, like walking more slowly or taking longer with buttons?” (agent utterance, sequential prompting, interview with \texttt{P19}) \end{quote} This adaptivity contributed to higher sensitivity as shown earlier in Figure~\ref{fig:diagnostic}.
 However, the sequential design also introduced a distinct vulnerability: because topic transitions depended on the agent correctly producing the explicit \textit{move on to next topic} signal, failures to do so caused the agent to become stuck within a topic, while overproducing the signal caused it to skip multiple topics.
 These transition errors increased the likelihood of missed or only partially covered items, particularly in later sections of the script (C), thereby reducing overall topic script coverage.
 By contrast, full-script prompting tended to cover a wider range of topics overall, often addressing them at least partially rather than missing them entirely, though it offered little flexibility beyond the scripted survey questions.

+These differences were also reflected in interview duration.
+Duration data were available for 22 paired agent–clinician interviews.
+Agent-led interviews were longer overall (median 46 minutes, IQR 38–63) than the history-taking portion of clinician visits (median 25 minutes, IQR 17–30).
+Sequential prompting (n = 10) resulted in the longest interviews (median 62 minutes, IQR 55–81), compared with 25 minutes (IQR 17–32) for the corresponding clinician encounters, whereas full-script prompting (n = 12) produced shorter agent interviews (median 39 minutes, IQR 21–43) relative to clinicians (median 25 minutes, IQR 18–27).

 \textbf{Politeness and rapport.} $\;$ Across both strategies, all utterances were consistently rated as polite (E), with no antisocial or inappropriate behavior observed.
-Participants frequently highlighted the bot’s patient and attentive communication style in their open-text feedback, noting that it created a supportive atmosphere for sharing.
-Cases of misunderstanding user input (F) were also relatively rare in both strategies; however, when they did occur, full-script prompting tended to proceed with the interview as scripted without repair, whereas sequential prompting more often flexibly repaired the misunderstanding before moving on.
+Cases of misunderstanding user input (F) were relatively rare in both strategies; however, when they did occur, full-script prompting tended to proceed with the interview as scripted without repair, whereas sequential prompting more often flexibly repaired the misunderstanding before moving on.
 For example, when a participant had already described driving experiences and the agent later asked whether they drove, the participant responded that this had already been discussed, and the agent repaired the misunderstanding by saying: \begin{quote}

 “You're right.
 We already covered driving earlier when you mentioned the recent incidents including the tire incident on the expressway and the post at the gas station [...]” (agent utterance, sequential prompting, interview with \texttt{P28}) \end{quote}